xriss/gamecake/nginx/lua/README.markdown

 The `ctx` table argument combined with the `a` regex modifier can be used to construct a lexer atop `ngx.re.match`.

-Note that, the `options` argument is not optional when the `ctx` argument is specified; use the empty Lua string (`""`) as the placeholder for `options` if you do not want to specify any regex options.
+Note that, the `options` argument is not optional when the `ctx` argument is specified and that the empty Lua string (`""`) must be used as placeholder for `options` if no meaningful regex options are required.

-This method requires the PCRE library enabled in your Nginx build.  ([Known Issue With Special PCRE Sequences](http://wiki.nginx.org/HttpLuaModule#Special_PCRE_Sequences)).
+This method requires the PCRE library enabled in Nginx.  ([Known Issue With Special PCRE Sequences](http://wiki.nginx.org/HttpLuaModule#Special_PCRE_Sequences)).

+To confirm that PCRE JIT is enabled, activate the Nginx debug log by adding the `--with-debug` option to Nginx or ngx_openresty's `./configure` script.
+Then, enable the "debug" error log level in `error_log` directive.
+The following message will be generated if PCRE JIT is enabled:

+    pcre JIT compiling result: 1

 This feature was introduced in the `v0.2.1rc11` release.